Cyrussmilez07/alx-pre_course/README.md

-"I am a proud Student of ALX"
+"I am so proud to be a Student of ALX and i plan to achieve greatness in Software Engineering"